olusiek/Huawei_OpenAPI/README.md

 # Huawei_OpenAPI
-An Huawei OpenAPI code for PV Inverter
+A Huawei OpenAPI code for PV Inverter